-Case Paper was founded in the early 1940s by Irv Schaffer, Oscar Kosh, and David Kosh, though its real origins can be traced back to the mid-1930s, when the founders were salesman working for Aaronson Paper Company.
-Irv was the first to leave to start his own business in partnership with Livingston & Southard, a steel exporter.
-The idea was to export paper; but shortly after the company was founded, the onset of World War II and the threat of German U-boats put an end to that plan, so the three partners set up a domestic operation in 1943 under the name of Case Paper Company.
+Case Paper was founded in the early 1940s by Irv Schaffer, Oscar Kosh, and David Kosh, though its actual origins can be traced back to the mid-1930s, when the founders were salesman for Aaronson Paper Co.
+Irv was the first to start his own business in partnership with Livingston & Southard, a steel exporter.
+Although they planned to export paper, shortly after the company was founded the threat of shipments being torpedoed by German U-boats during WWII put an end to that plan.
+So the partners set up a domestic operation in 1943 under the name of Case Paper Company.

 Although the team struggled to source paper during the war years, they were able to eke out a living in a converted 19th-century stable on Downing Street.
 Once the war ended, they purchased a building at 140 Perry Street in Greenwich Village, which became their headquarters until 1958, when they built a state-of-the-art, 100,000-square-foot warehouse in Long Island City.

 Here the company expanded not only its space but its business operations to include the ability to convert paper with slitters, sheeters, and guillotine cutters, so that by the mid-1960s, Case Paper had become a major converter of fine papers for printers throughout the New York metropolitan area.